 Most personal injuries in Tempe, Arizona are preventable.
 They occur most often when someone is negligent, reckless, or malicious.
 If someone else’s mistake or lapse in judgment caused your injuries or a loved one’s death, you may have grounds to file a civil claim against that person.
 A civil claim could provide justice for your family by holding the at-fault party accountable.
 It could result in financial compensation from the defendant.

-David Shapiro Law, PLLC is a plaintiff’s personal injury law firm that represents clients in Tempe, Scottsdale, and surrounding cities.
+Shapiro Law Team is a plaintiff’s personal injury law firm that represents clients in Tempe, Scottsdale, and surrounding cities.
 If you have been in an accident in Arizona and would like to discuss your injuries and legal rights with an attorney for free, contact us to schedule an initial consultation.
 David Shapiro is a trusted lawyer in Tempe with a long history of providing high-quality legal representation.

 Personal injury law gives injured people the right to pursue financial restitution (damages) for their losses from the party or parties that caused them.
 Personal injury law is a civil process, not criminal.
 It does not seek to charge the at-fault party with a crime or sentence him or her to jail.
 Instead, it is a system that makes accident victims whole again.
 A victim can generally recover compensation for damages if he or she can prove four main elements.